 - Interacting with invited guest speakers

-Our students are encouraged to become members of the Academy of International Business (AIB) and to take part in their initiatives, including the Research Methodology Shared Interest Group as well as its resources and events.
+Our students are encouraged to become members of the Academy of International Business (AIB) and to take part in their initiatives, including the Research Methodology Shared Interest Group and its resources and events.
 The University of Leeds is also a member of the NORD-IB programme and the Business School has recently launched the Joint Doctoral Seminar Series which aims to bring together postgraduate researchers and academics from the School and the University of Antwerp in Belgium.

 For further information on how to apply please visit our Research Degrees.